Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Distributional results under heteroscedasticity

-where $T^*_n(X_0)$ denotes either $\hat{T}_{n,\hat{s}}^*(X_0)$ from \eqref{eq_SnHatStar} or $T_{n,\hat{s}^*}^*(X_0)$ from \eqref{eq_SnHatStar_std}. \end{thm}
+where $T^*_n(X_0)$ denotes either $T_{n,\hat{s}^*}^*(X_0)$ from \eqref{eq_SnHatStar_std} or $T_{n,\hat{s}}^*(X_0)$ from \eqref{eq_SnHatStar}. \end{thm}

-\autoref{thm_pb} conditions for the PB are similar to those for the CLT itself from \autoref{thm_clt}, though additional mild assumptions (i.e., $\tau \equiv \lim_{n\to\infty}h_n/g_n \geq 1$) appear to govern the second truncation $g_n$ used in PB in conjunction with the original data truncation $h_n$.
-Namely, the truncation level $g_n$, for defining the bootstrap rendition $\hat{\beta}_{g_n}$ of the true parameter $\beta$, may differ from the other truncation level $h_n$ for defining the original FPCR estimator $\hat{\beta}_{h_n}$, though $g_n$ may not be larger than $h_n$ asymptotically (see also \autoref{prop_pb_both_fail}).
+\autoref{thm_pb} conditions for the PB are similar to those for the CLT from \autoref{thm_clt}, though additional mild assumptions (i.e., $\tau \equiv \lim_{n\to\infty}h_n/g_n \geq 1$) appear to connect the second truncation $g_n$ in PB to the original data truncation $h_n$.
+Namely, the truncation level $g_n$ for defining the bootstrap rendition $\hat{\beta}_{g_n}$ of the true parameter $\beta$ may differ from the truncation $h_n$ used in the original FPCR estimator $\hat{\beta}_{h_n}$, though $g_n$ may not be larger than $h_n$ asymptotically (see also \autoref{prop_pb_both_fail}).
 This coordination of truncation levels is generally required for the bootstrap to be asymptotically correct, which allows the bootstrap to control the bias type described in \autoref{rem_bias}.
 In practice, we recommend choosing a slightly smaller $g_n$ than $h_n$.
 In particular, we give a rule of thumb for selecting $h_n$ and $g_n$ in \autoref{sec4}, which performs well as illustrated numerically.